tvanantwerp/tomvanantwerp.com/packages/astro/src/content/essays/robot-vacuum.md

 ---
-title: "Spend Money to Solve Problems"
+title: 'Spend Money to Solve Problems'
-description: "Sweep the Floor With a Broom?
-What Are We, Farmers?"
+description: 'Sweep the Floor With a Broom?
+What Are We, Farmers?'
 date: 2021-07-12
 emoji: 💸
 tags:
   - Essays
   - Finance
   - Robots
-layout: layouts/writing.liquid
 image: img/2021-07-12-eufy.jpg
 ---

 > A version of this essay was originally published in [Tom's newsletter](https://tva.wtf/newsletter).

 Despite being a cisgendered heterosexual white male from America, I did not grow up with infinite privilege.
 My family was lower-middle class at best, with mom teaching public school and dad doing all kinds of not-highly-paid blue collar jobs.
-We weren't *destitute*—we did have a house and cars and television—but everything we had was modest, and we had little disposable income.
+We weren't _destitute_—we did have a house and cars and television—but everything we had was modest, and we had little disposable income.

 Growing up kinda poor, I picked up some habits that don't make sense when you've become a gainfully employed programmer.
 My wife, having grown up in a rural Chinese village, has many of the same habits.